PaulPoandl/AI-Command-Hub/README.md

 # Installation

-Click on one of the Links to download the Installation file:
+Click on one of the Links below to download the installation file, you can also choose the version you like:

 # Version 1.0 beta
 For Windows 11/Windows 10/Windows 8/Windows 7: